© 2020 Chunk Motion Design.

-Putting this on your stroke width property means that regardless of the layer’s scale.
+Putting this on your stroke width property means that regardless of the layer’s scale, the stroke will maintain the same thickness.
 Thanks to Ben Marriott and Adam Plouff for this code!

 Thanks to Ben Marriott for this one, this expression when applied to the Scale property, maintains the layer’s original scale even while it’s parent’s scale changes.
 Check out Ben’s video here for a great example on how to use it.